robinmordasiewicz/AV-raspi-config/README.md

-# Video Switching and A/V Automation
+# RASPI-CONFIG for ATEM mini Switching and A/V Automation

 Automate the deployment of a raspberry PI4 running software configured to automate the ATEM mini switching, video playout, music and sound effects.